This is the foolproof guide for planning a Ladakh bike tour.

 Riding Pants are good to have, but if you don’t have one and want to ride in your jeans, you must invest in knee guards like these.
 Need to be fancier, you can buy these riding jeans with knee guards in them.

-On a bike trip to Ladakh, you will find a tank bag incredibly helpful.
+» Tank Bag: On a bike trip to Ladakh, you will find a tank bag like this incredibly helpful.
 It will be handy for keeping the things you will often use like your mobile phone, power bank, helmet cleaner, snacks, documents, etc. I’ve tried and tested many tank bags, but the Zeon R1 by Road Gods always impresses me.
 It is waterproof, robust. affordable and comes with a rain cover too.

-What should you keep all your luggage in?
+» Saddle Bags/Panniers: What should you keep all your luggage in?
 Saddlebags or Panniers?
 Well, it is entirely up to you.
 I use saddlebags, and they work well for me.
-You can check out these 75 litres Saddlebags by Gods, which happen to be my favourite because of the value they offer.
+You can check out these 75 liters Saddlebags by Gods, which happen to be my favorite because of the value they offer.

-Riding in the cold weather of Ladakh always puts up challenges in front of you.
+» Woollen socks: Riding in the cold weather of Ladakh always puts up challenges in front of you.
 One of them is cold feet.
-You must carry AT LEAST 6 pair of woollen socks to Ladakh.
+You must carry AT LEAST 6 pairs of woolen socks like these to Ladakh.
 There are chances that your socks may get wet while water crossing an extra pair of socks are a must.
-Check this set of woollen socks.
-One set will get the job done, I think.
+Check this set of six woolen socks, it’s quite cheap.

-You must have at least 3 liners with yourself.
-The more layers you wear, the warmer your body will remain when compared to wearing just one heavy woollen jacket.
+» Thermal liners: You must have at least 3 liners with yourself.
+The more layers you wear, the warmer your body will remain when compared to wearing just one heavy woolen jacket.
 I thank my Jockey thermal liner for saving me from freezing in Ladakh.

-Carry a woollen scarf to cover your neck, ears, and face.
+» Scarf: Carry a woolen scarf like this to cover your neck, ears, and face.

-A woollen cap will save your ears and head from catching a cold.
+» Woollen cap: A woolen cap will save your ears and head from catching a cold.
 It is beneficial in the cold winters of Ladakh.

 Honestly speaking, the budget for a bike trip to Ladakh varies for every other rider according to his or her needs.
 Your main expenses on the journey will be on accommodation and food.

-Talking about accommodation, you can find decent budget rooms starting from 500 rupees to 1500.
-For food, If you stick with simple meals, you will have to spend 100-150 on an average per meal.
+Talking about accommodation, you can find decent budget rooms starting from 500 ₹ to 1500 ₹.
+For food, If you stick with simple meals, you will have to spend 100-150 ₹ on an average per meal.

-If you spend 500 on an average per night, your accommodation expense for 11 days will be 5500 INR
+If you spend 1000 on an average per night, your accommodation expense for 11 days will be 11000 ₹

-Your entire round way ride from Delhi to Ladakh and back will be approximately 1600 to 1700 kilometers.
-For which you will need 50 liters of petrol if your mileage is around 35.
+Your entire round way ride from Delhi to Ladakh and back will be approximately 2000 to 2500 kilometers.
+For which you will need approx. 71 liters if your mileage is around 35 kmpl.

-The total expense of fuel will be somewhere around 4000 INR.
+The total expense of fuel will be somewhere around 5000 ₹

 Please note that only postpaid connections work in Jammu & Kashmir.
-Apart from that Airtel, BSNL, and Vodafone are the only companies which provide the network in Ladakh.
+Apart from that Airtel, BSNL, and Vodafone are the only companies that provide the network in Ladakh.

-Get a postpaid Airtel and BSNL connection before going to Ladakh.
+Get a postpaid Airtel connection, or a BSNL sim before going to Ladakh.

 •What is the best time for a Ladakh bike trip?